Danack/RfcCodex/rfc_attitudes.md

 Would provide a lot more value to PHP, as well as allow existing code to continue to work, until in a future version of PHP the whole callable type could be removed.

 See also the [Function interfaces](https://wiki.php.net/rfc/functional-interfaces) RFC.

+### Non beneficial changes

+Similar to the attitude of 'small ratio of reward to work', there is a separate phenomenon where the current maintainers think that the RFC provides no value, so no matter how little work it is, they still don't want to make that change.

+Some of the examples of this were:

+ * Deprecating {} for strings and arrays.
+ * Short PHP tags.
+ * Scalar types.

 ### Ideas that make code harder to reason about